 Final Thoughts

 To close this brief post about the top 5 leveraged ETF’s for options trading I think the first thing I can and should say is, BE CAREFUL!
-Leveraged ETF’s can certainly be 5 parts danger to 1 part benefit.
-However, when used sparingly and selectively they can also lift up our bottom line.
+Leveraged ETF’s are probably 5 parts risk to 1 part benefit.
+However, when used sparingly and selectively they can also lift up the bottom line.
 They give us a benefit of better capital efficiency and more opportunity but only in moderation.
 Swim out to far, even once, and you might be caught in the undertow.

 Personally, having traded SOXL for a while now I can confirm that way OTM is a much more comfortable place to be.
 Trading SOXL to close to the money just doesn’t settle well, no matter what premium exists.
 At the end of the day, I don’t want to own SOXL shares or any leveraged ETF’s shares if I can avoid it.